Miguel Vargas Player Props: Dodgers vs. Giants

-Miguel Vargas -- 1-for-3 with a triple and two RBI in his last game -- will be in action for the Los Angeles Dodgers against the San Francisco Giants, with Logan Webb on the mound, on April 10 at 9:45 PM ET.
+After going 0-for-2 in his most recent game, Miguel Vargas and the Los Angeles Dodgers take on the San Francisco Giants (who will hand the ball to Alex Wood) at 9:45 PM ET on Tuesday.

-In his last game he had a one-hit performance (1-for-3) against the Diamondbacks.
+In his most recent game he had a hitless performance (0-for-2) against the Giants.

 Miguel Vargas Game Info & Props vs. the Giants